CSLewin/APBW/mess/Weapons and Armor.md

 	Third, the type of damage inflicted determines an additional effect.

 Damage Types:

-	Bludgeoning: Ignores an amount of target's damage reduction equal to the wielder's Might score.
+- Bludgeoning: Ignores an amount of target's damage reduction equal to the wielder's Might score.
-		On a critical hit using bludgeoning damage, the target is battered away from the attacker in a straight line with a distance equal to 5 feet times the attacker's Might or Grace score (attacker's choice).
+	- On a critical hit using bludgeoning damage, the target is battered away from the attacker in a straight line with a distance equal to 5 feet times the attacker's Might or Grace score (attacker's choice).

-	Piercing: Add the wielder's Might or Grace score to the attack roll twice, rather than once.
+- Piercing: Add the wielder's Might or Grace score to the attack roll twice, rather than once.
-		On a critical hit using piercing damage, the target suffers a debilitating wound that inflicts the attacker's level in damage at the end of every round until any healing is applied or the target dies.
+	- On a critical hit using piercing damage, the target suffers a debilitating wound that inflicts the attacker's level in damage at the end of every round until any healing is applied or the target dies.
 This ongoing damage ignores the target's damage reduction.
 Multiple instances of ongoing damage from piercing critical hits may simultaneously exist on a target and must be individually addressed.

-	Slashing: Add the wielder's Might or Grace score to the damage value twice, rather than once.
+- Slashing: Add the wielder's Might or Grace score to the damage value twice, rather than once.
-		On a critical hit using slashing damage, the target's armor immediately suffers two strikes in addition to any strikes normally inflicted.
+	- On a critical hit using slashing damage, the target's armor immediately suffers two strikes in addition to any strikes normally inflicted.

 Dual-Wielding: A difficult but impressive technique.
-On a successful attack made while dual-wielding, a character rolls damage for both weapons but applies only the higher result.
+When dual-wielding, the attack makes a single attack roll representing an attempt to strike with both weapons.
+The total inventory slots occupied by all wielded weapons are applied as a penalty to the wielder's attack roll.
+On a successful attack made while dual-wielding, the attacker rolls damage for both weapons but applies only the higher result.

 Weapon Durability:
 	On an attack roll of a natural 1, a weapon strikes awkwardly or is fired imprudently and may become damaged, waste ammunition, or become mystically misaligned.